 The highest recorded incidence of cervical cancer in Cancer Registry o Republic of Slovenia was 27 cases per 100,000 inhabitants (world standard) in the early 1960s, making Slovenia one of the countries with a historically high burden of this cancer.
 The incidence initially decreased due to opportunistic screening, which – similarly to Eastern European countries – stopped yielding results in the early 1990s, as the incidence began to increase.
 In 1998, a pilot organized screening programme was introduced, first in central Slovenia, and later in two more regions.
 In 2003, the organised population-based cervical cancer screening programme and registry ZORA was implemented, reducing the incidence of cervical cancer in Slovenia to its historically lowest values, which are comparable to European countries with the lowest burden of this cancer.
 In the recent years in Slovenia, approximately 100‒120 women are diagnosed and 40‒50 women die every year because of cervical cancer.
 With an age-standardized incidence rate (world standard) of about 7/100.000 and mortality rate of about 2/100.000 women, Slovenia is one of the European countries with the lowest cervical cancer burden.

 In 2017, Slovenia observed a record low in cervical cancer incidence with only 86 new cases of cervical cancer and age-standardised incidence rate (world standard) 4.9/100,000.
-A few years later, in 2020, however, we observed a spike with 130 new cases (age-standardised incidence rate (world standard) 8.1/100,000).
+A few years later, in 2020, however, we observed a spike with 132 new cases (age-standardised incidence rate (world standard) 8.1/100,000).
 This is not unexpected due to small yearly number of new cervical cancer cases and the decreasing trend in the recent years with 88 new cases in 2021 indicates that Slovenia is, similarly to other countries with well-organised screening programmes, following a path outlined in the spring of 2018 by the World Health Organization, the path to cervical cancer elimination.

 Slovenia has introduced school-based national HPV vaccination program in 2009 for the girls aged 12‒13 years; the catch-up programme is available until the end of schooling.
 HPV vaccination coverage has increased for 10-percentage points in last year and reached 60% in a school years 2018/19.
 For more information, please refer to the webpage of National Institute of Public Health.